charbz/gophers/README.md

 ### Sets

 Sets are collections of unique elements.
-Sets also implement the Collection interface, and offer additional methods for set operations.
+They offer all the same functionality as an unordered collection but provide additional methods for set operations.

 ```go
 import (